-This post explains how to setup and run Spark applications on the Hadoop with Yarn cluster manager that is used to run spark examples as deployment mode
+This post explains how to setup Apache Spark and run Spark applications on the Hadoop with the Yarn cluster manager that is used to run spark examples as deployment mode

 Spark Install and Setup

 In order to install and setup Apache Spark on Hadoop cluster, access Apache Spark Download site and go to the Download Apache Spark section and click on the link from point 3, this takes you to the page with mirror URL’s to download. copy the link from one of the mirror site.

 If you wanted to use a different version of Spark & Hadoop, select the one you wanted from the drop-down (point 1 and 2); the link on point 3 changes to the selected version and provides you with an updated link to download.

 2. Once your download is complete, unzip the file’s contents using tar, a file archiving tool and rename the folder to spark